xshinigamiy/JavaCRUDs/README.md

 # JavaCRUDs
-This repository demonstrates CRUDs operations using ORM tool
+This repository demonstrates CRUD operations using JPA ORM tool

+---